English (ENGL)

 ENGL 2996 Topics in English 1-3 Credits

 Emphasis on a literary and/or writing subject chosen for the semester.
+Repeatable for a unlimited credit under different subtitles.
 Repeatable: for a unlimited credit under different subtitles.